IKEA set to open first Delhi-NCR store in 2025

 Spread across 1.7 million square-feet and nine floors, the 10 acre Gurugram mall will have a 250,000 sq-ft IKEA store.
 Compared to the Ikea Blue Boxes in Mumbai and Bangalore, the Gurugram store is about half of their size but will house nearly 9,000 Ikea products compared to some 10,000 in these two locations.

-According to Kristensson, Ingka Group has budged Euro 400 million (Rs 3,500 crore) for the Gurugram project while the Noida mall would require Euro 500 million (Rs 4,000 crore).
-Apart from housing IKEA stores these malls will have stores of other flagship brands and high-end office spaces (320,000 sq-ft of office spaces in Gurugram, for instance).
+According to Kristensson, Ingka Centres has budgeted Euro 400 million (Rs 3,500 crore) for the Gurugram project while the Noida mall would require Euro 500 million (Rs 4,000 crore).
+Apart from housing IKEA stores these projects will have malls with stores of other flagship brands and high-end office spaces (320,000 sq-ft of office spaces in Gurugram, for instance).

 Also read: Fairfax-backed Go Digit General Insurance files DRHP for IPO